2 Companies That Offer No Deposit Electricity in Houston

 Before wrapping up this section, I want to mention three things regarding no deposit electricity plans that may impact your decision to sign up.

-The first is these plans can be more expensive than the regular plans.
+- These plans can be more expensive than the regular plans.
 Their prices may also fluctuate more.

-Second is pre-paid electricity plans are not available to critical care or chronic condition customers.
+- Pre-paid electricity plans are not available to critical care or chronic condition customers.
 This means that if you have a serious medical condition that requires an electric medical device or heating/cooling equipment to prevent a medical emergency, you should not be signing up for one of these plans.

-Last, once your account balance reaches $0, your power will be cut off.
+- Once your account balance reaches $0, your power will be cut off.
 This has even happened to some people during extreme weather like freezes.

 2 No Deposit Electricity Companies in Houston